sovereign/sovereign/CONTRIBUTING.md

 Make sure you agree with the license (GPLv3).
 See [LICENSE.md](./LICENSE.md) for details.

 If you issue a pull request, please specify what distribution you used for testing (if any).
-Code that is committed to the master branch should work with both Debian 7 and Ubuntu 14.04 LTS (Debian 8 support is coming up).
+Code that is committed to the master branch should work with both Debian 8 "Jessie" and Ubuntu 14.04 LTS "Trusty".